jcao89757/SCINA/README.md

 MASS, gplots, devtools (installation from GitHub only)
 ## Guided Tutorial
 For this tutorial, we will be predicting cell types from a trimmed single-cell RNA sequencing (scRNA-seq) data matrix freely available from 10X Genomics.
 The signatures we used as prior knowledge are extracted from published eTME signatures (Wang T, et al., 2018).
-All data we need for this tutorial is availiable [here](https://github.com/jcao89757/SCINA/tree/master/inst/extdata).
+All the data we need for this tutorial is availiable at [here](https://github.com/jcao89757/SCINA/tree/master/inst/extdata).
 ### Prepare input data
 The SCINA model takes at least two input data matracies to predict categories.
 1. A normalized matrix representing the target dataset.
 Columns correpond to objects (cell barcodes for example), rows correspond to attributes or variables (gene symbols for example).
+Please find the [.RData example](https://github.com/jcao89757/SCINA/tree/master/inst/extdata/example_expmat.RData) and the [.csv example](https://github.com/jcao89757/SCINA/tree/master/inst/extdata/example_expmat.csv) for the target expression matrix.
 2. A list contains multiple signature identifier lists.
 Each signature identifier list (genes for example) represents prior knowledge for one category (cell type for example), containing genes or protein symbols with high degree of detection.
+Please find the [.RData example](https://github.com/jcao89757/SCINA/tree/master/inst/extdata/example_signatures.RData) and the [.csv example](https://github.com/jcao89757/SCINA/tree/master/inst/extdata/example_signatures.csv) for the signature lists.

 Both matrices can be uploaded from .Rdata files or .csv files.
 If the target dataset is uploaded with .csv files, the format requirements are the same as the descriptions above **(Fig.1)**.
 If the signature identifier list is uploaded with .csv files, each column contains one signature list, and its column name should be the name of the category.
 Each signature identifier list contains gene or protein symbols.
 The identifier lists do not need to have the same length **(Fig.2)**.